-These physical factors affect how she behaves, and must be addressed for any of the above tips and tricks to even matter.
+These physical factors affect how they behave and must be addressed for any of the above tips and tricks to work.

-Learning how to get kids to listen without yelling often starts with changing the way we communicate with them.
+Learning how to get kids to listen without yelling often starts with changing the way you communicate with them.

-Avoid random punishments, and instead use natural consequences that fit your kids’ behavior.
-If there isn’t a natural consequence to tie to the behavior, simply explain the consequences of their choices, and why you had asked them to listen.
+Avoid random punishments, and instead use natural consequences that fit their behavior.
+If there isn’t a natural consequence, explain the consequences of their choices, and why you had asked them to listen.

-Be consistent with following through with these consequences, as well as enforcing your household rules and responsibilities.
-At the same time, ask yourself whether these issues are truly important to stand firm on.
+Be consistent with following through with these consequences and enforcing your household responsibilities.
+At the same time, ask yourself whether these issues are important to stand firm on.

 Lend a hand and work together, and remind them of natural incentives they get from starting or completing these tasks.
-Spot the times your kids do listen and acknowledge their positive behavior.
-And finally, make sure your kids are in good health and that you’re meeting their basic needs.
+Spot the times they do listen and acknowledge their positive behavior.
+And finally, make sure they’re in good health and that you’re meeting their basic needs.

-From playing in muddy puddles to standing on the top bunk bed, getting kids to listen without raising your voice truly is possible.
+From playing in muddy puddles to standing on the top bunk bed, getting them to listen without raising your voice truly is possible.

 Get more tips: